 Travel Clinic & Holiday Vaccinations

-Travel appointments are a non essential service, and we need to prioritise care for our patients in need of chronic disease management, minor illness appointments, dressings etc.
+We need to prioritise care for our patients in need of chronic disease management, minor illness appointments, dressings etc. There are many private providers locally who offer travel advice and vaccines.
+Private providers include local pharmacies, travel clinics and private GP clinics.

 We recommend you book to see a private clinic at least 6 to 8 weeks before you are due to travel.
 Some vaccines need to be given well in advance to allow your body to develop immunity.
 If you have pre – existing health problems you may be at more risk of infection or complications from a travel related illness